Adding – or deleting – a paragraph to a manuscript is an important question to ask.

 Usually, the person who does this is not even aware that they are doing it, and they will add a paragraph here and there without knowing what the section will do to their manuscript.

 Chopping implies deleting, but it means embracing the white space and the silence between words for this article.

 A simple carriage return can do a lot of work, physically, emotionally, and visually for you and the reader.

 - When a new person is speaking

 - When the “camera” moves

-If you’re not sure whether you should add or remove a new paragraph, ask yourself the following questions:
+If you’re not sure whether you should remove a new paragraph, ask yourself the following questions:

 - Does the information flow like a sequence of sentences or like an open network?

 - Does the information support the thesis, or does it take the reader off-topic?